Sourdough Cinnamon Roll Focaccia Bread Recipe

 This focaccia bread recipe is a high hydration dough, meaning it has a high ratio of water to flour by weight.
 Just like my sourdough ciabatta bread, this is a sticky dough and more slack than other traditional bread doughs.

 Use an active sourdough starter and enjoy the benefits of a long ferment with easy overnight instructions.
 Short on time?
-Make sourdough cinnamon focaccia with discard for that same great sourdough tang utilizing commercial yeast for its lift.
+Make sourdough cinnamon roll focaccia with discard for that same great sourdough tang utilizing commercial yeast for its lift.
 This option won’t utilize all of the health benefits of a long ferment, but your focaccia bread will have a slight sourdough flavor to add another layer of complexity and flavor.

 What is Sourdough Focaccia Bread?

-Why You’ll Love This Recipe
+Why You’ll Love Focaccia Cinnamon Roll Sourdough

-Sourdough Cinnamon Roll Focaccia Ingredients
+Sourdough Focaccia Cinnamon Roll Ingredients

 Focaccia Dough